History of Hologic in Timeline

 Hologic

-In November 2013, activist investor Carl Icahn disclosed a 12.5% stake in Hologic, leading the company to adopt a poison pill to prevent a hostile takeover.
+In November 2013, activist investor Carl Icahn disclosed a 12.5% stake in Hologic, which led to the company adopting a poison pill to prevent a hostile takeover and negotiations with the board.

-On March 3, 2016, Carl Icahn's nominees to Hologic's board of directors resigned.
+On March 3, 2016, Carl Icahn's nominees to the Hologic board of directors resigned, marking a successful intervention by Icahn into the company.

-On May 16, 2016, Carl Icahn exited his position in Hologic, considering his investment and intervention a success.
+On May 16, 2016, Carl Icahn exited his position in Hologic, considering his investment and intervention into the company a success.

 In 2017, Hologic acquired Cynosure, an aesthetic medicine company based in Westford, Massachusetts, for $1.65 billion.